rishavkr7/webdev-workshop/README.md

 # Renzil's Web Development Workshop

-The first step when you start is to choose an integrated development environment (IDE) for coding.
-An IDE will usually give you a text editor, terminal, and other tools to help you write code.

 There are many choices that will work, but if you're new I highly recommend using the cloud-based IDE [Gitpod](https://gitpod.io).